pallets-eco/flask-admin/README.md

     OK

-For all the tests to pass successfully, you\'ll need Postgres & MongoDB to be running locally.
+*NOTE*: For all the tests to pass successfully, you\'ll need Postgres (with the postgis and hstore extension) & MongoDB to be running locally.
+You'll also need libgeos available.

 For Postgres:

     > psql postgres
     CREATE DATABASE flask_admin_test;